BIGJRA/BIGJRA.github.io/reborn.md

 Back outside, head to the right.
 Enter the first building here.
 You'll find out about an injured Skitty - when we get an Oran Berry we will be back.
 Head outside and go right.

 You'll fight a trainer in a small park.
 Once you beat her, talk to her again for a *Rose Incense*.
-Down and to the left from here you'll find a *Paralyze Heal* hidden in a box.
+A rock below her in the park contains an *Antidote*, and down and to the left from here you'll find a *Paralyze Heal* hidden in a box.

 Back up from here, enter the building.
 Talk to the guy here and give him the Gift Box we found earlier, and you'll obtain a **Delibird**!
 The building to the right of this one contains an ailing **Kricketot** which you can obtain by talking to the person here.